google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 ### I am developer of another browser on Android, can I have this seamless install process?

 We are working on it.
-We are comitted to making this available to browsers on Android and we will have more details soon.
+We are committed to making this available to all browsers on Android and we will have more details soon.

 {% include "comment-widget.html" %}